 A Missing Piece In Most Recruiting Firms' SuccessMay 18, 2022

 Most recruiting firm owners and leaders are dissatisfied with their results.
 They're making money but believe they can do better if they only knew how.
-Their previous attempts to grow and scale haven't worked as hoped.
+Their previous attempts to grow and scale a recruiting firm haven't worked as hoped.
 After a few failed attempts to grow and scale, many gave up even though they wished their success wasn't primarily dependent on their own production.

 Based on my research and experience, 95+ percent of recruiting firms get stuck at the 2-5 employee level.
 A small percentage of these reach 10-12 employees before their growth stops.
 Why is that?
 One reason is that much of what makes you a productive recruiter gets in the way of scaling.
 Productive recruiters predominately focus on the day-to-day tactical issues that are urgent and important (closest to the money).
 They tend to resist anything that gets in the way of these urgent and important tasks.
 Examples include sourcing and recruiting, business development, account management, closing deals, etc.